Emma Knowles, President, NSW

 Dr. Timothy Hubbard, a longstanding member of the DSWAA, is a heritage architect and planner.
 His retirement from Planning Panels Victoria and Working Heritage Inc will allow him to spend more time supporting the DSWAA.

-As the new Vice-president, he is looking forward to strengthening links between the continuing craft of walling and the recognition, celebration and conservation of fabric surviving from its past.
+As the new President, he is looking forward to strengthening links between the continuing craft of walling and the recognition, celebration and conservation of fabric surviving from its past.

 Photo: Peter Casamento